 Dr. Giacomo Indiveri: A professor at the University of Zurich and ETH Zurich, Dr. Indiveri has made significant contributions in the field of neuromorphic engineering.
-He co-founded iniLabs, which has produced various neuromorphic hardware .
+He co-founded iniLabs, which has produced various neuromorphic hardware platforms.

-Dr. Jennifer Hasler: As a professor at the Georgia Institute of Technology, Hasler's research involves developing new computing devices and architectures, particularly focusing on field-programmable analog arrays and large-scale neuromorphic systems.
+Dr. Jennifer Hasler: As a professor at the Georgia Institute of Technology, Hasler’s research involves developing new computing devices and systems architectures, particularly focusing on field-programmable analog arrays and large-scale neuromorphic systems.

 Prof. Yannick Bornat: Based at the University of Bordeaux, Bornat’s research revolves around bio-inspired electronic circuits.
 He’s particularly interested in developing electronic synapses for neuromorphic systems.

-Prof. Yoshua Bengio: While primarily known for his deep learning contributions, Bengio's work at the Montreal Institute for Learning Algorithms (MILA) also encompasses neuromorphic algorithms, emphasizing their potential for AI and machine learning.
+Prof. Yoshua Bengio: While primarily known for his deep learning contributions, Bengio’s work at the Montreal Institute for Learning Algorithms (MILA) also encompasses neuromorphic algorithms, emphasizing their for AI and machine learning.

 Dr. Rajit Manohar: Currently at Yale, Dr. Manohar’s expertise lies in asynchronous systems and their use in neuromorphic computing.
 He has been devising energy-efficient designs that mirror the brain’s own low-power computations.